Responses to Crisis Migration in Uganda and Ethiopia: Researching the Role of Local Actors in Secondary Cities

 2) provide evidence to support sustainable strategies for local city stakeholders to manage crisis migration through collaboration between humanitarian and development actors.

 3) analytically reflect on the concept of secondary cities in relation to forced migration and build theory relating to the political economy of assistance to displaced people, as well as explore cultural and societal mechanisms in each field site at the local, regional, and national level that contribute to the treatment of displaced people.

 We intend for our research to result in improved decision-making, coordination, and collaboration between local urban actors responsible for managing crisis migration in their respective cities, as well as partnerships between urban actors, federal governments, and international donor agencies.
 Academically, we aim to contribute qualitative fieldwork conducted with national researchers that capture original case studies of secondary cities’ responses to forced migrants, and build theory that allows these responses to be explored critically within the context of wider agendas of assistance to displaced people.

-This research project is funded by Cities Alliance/United Nations Office for Project Services (UNOPS), part of a larger programme on ‘Cities and Migration’ funded by the Swiss Agency for Development and Cooperation (SDC), and runs until March 2021.
+This research project was funded by Cities Alliance/United Nations Office for Project Services (UNOPS), part of a larger programme on ‘Cities and Migration’ funded by the Swiss Agency for Development and Cooperation (SDC).